Of all the mysteries that shouldn’t be mysteries, why most churches remain small is perhaps the greatest.

 I rarely if ever counsel people.
 Why?
 Because I care about people too much.
 Instead, I send them to people who can actually help them.

-It was a tough, but we made it.
-We now have a church of 2300 people with almost 1100 in attendance on weekends.
+The journey was tough, but we made it.
+We now have a church of 2500 people with 1200 in attendance on weekends.

 It’s tempting to say I’d be dead if I was still trying to do pastoral care personally, but that’s simply not true.